djpr-data/djprlabourdash/README.md

 It is then straightforward to visualise this.
-We will use the `djprshiny::djpr_ts_linechart()` convenience function, which creates a ggplot2 object that generally meets our style guide:
+We will use the `djprshiny::djpr_ts_linechart()` convenience function, which creates a ggplot2 object that generally meets our style guide and has some standard elements, such as an annotation on the final point.

 ``` r
 library(djprshiny)